Joachim Peiper: Early life

-Staff officer
+Himmler's Adjutant

 In June 1938, Peiper became an adjutant to Reichsführer-SS Himmler, which tour of duty Himmler considered necessary administrative training for a promotable SS leader.
 In that time, the officers working within the Personal Staff Reichsführer-SS were under the command of SS functionary Karl Wolff.
 As a staff officer, Peiper worked in the anteroom of the SS Main Office in Berlin and became a favourite adjutant of Himmler.
 Peiper returned the admiration and by 1939, Peiper always was the adjutant of the Reichsführer-SS at every official function.